collection-json/spec/README.md

 Clients can delete existing resources by sending an HTTP DELETE request to the URI of the [item][] resource.

 If the delete request is successful, the server SHOULD respond with an HTTP status code of 204.
+The server MAY respond with an updated [collection][] resource representation.

 ```
 *** REQUEST ***